 Laser Doppler Velocimetry Lasers

 Laser Doppler velocimetry is a method for measuring the velocity of transparent, or semi-transparent fluids.
-This process relies on a shift in frequency of laser Doppler velocimetry lasers, to calculate the speed at which the fluid is moving.
-Unlike its counterpart particle imaging velocimetry, laser Doppler velocimetry does not require a particle to be added to the flow reducing the sample preparation and contamination.
+This process relies on a shift in frequency of the output beam to calculate the speed at which the fluid is moving.
+Unlike its counterpart, particle imaging velocimetry, the Doppler variation does not require a particle to be added to the flow reducing the sample preparation and contamination.
 It must be noted though that the signal detection and processing can be somewhat complicated.
-Since this change in frequency tends to be relatively small, it is essential that the laser source is highly coherent and stable, for this reason, single frequency continuous wave sources are used as laser Doppler velocimetry lasers.
-On this page, you will find a list of all of the full range of single frequency laser doppler velocimetry lasers we offer at RPMC.
+Since this change in frequency tends to be relatively small, it is essential that the laser source is highly coherent and stable.
+For this reason, single-frequency continuous-wave laser sources are ideal.
+On this page, you will find our full range of single-frequency laser sources for this application